Tanikai/messeji/README.md

 - Simple data model to read from external files (JSON, YAML, ...) if you want to typeset very long chat histories

+To see how it works, read the short introduction below, or [the messeji user manual](https://github.com/Tanikai/messeji/blob/main/examples/main.pdf) for a more in-depth explanation.

 ## Import

 ```typst